Habrador/Unity-Select-Units-Within-Rectangle-Tutorial/README.md

-# Select units wuthin rectangle
+# Select units within rectangle

-Source code for Unity tutorial on how to select units within rectangle
+Source code for Unity tutorial on how to select units within rectangle.
+Notice that the code is not exactly as in the tutorial because I've learned one or two things but the idea is the same.
+The main difference you should change is that border of the selection square has to be 2 pixels wide, or you will see some flickering.

 ![Closest point on line segment](/_media/select-units-within-square.png?raw=true)